National Australia Bank (308 Queen Street): History

 Despite the 1890s economic depression and a major political scandal late in the same decade, the QN Bank prospered, retaining the Queensland Government accounts until 1920.
 Competition with nationally based banks saw a profit decline during the next two decades.
-The QN Bank merged with The National Bank of Australasia Limited in 1947 and its successor, the National Australia Bank, now owns the premises.
+The QN Bank merged with National Bank of Australasia in 1947 and its successor, the National Australia Bank, now owns the premises.
 In recognition of the bank's decision not to redevelop the site during the 1970s, the National Trust of Queensland presented it with the John Herbert Award 1975–1976.
 In 1981 considerable refurbishment and restoration of the building took place.
 Subsequently, only minor works have been carried out.

 In 2006, the National Australia Bank sold the building to Trinity Group (later known as Unity Pacific Group).
 Trinity Group refurbished the bank building (known as The Chambers) and constructed an adjoining 8-storey office building (known as The Tower) at the rear of the building at 88 Creek Street, replacing a 1920s extension.
 The architects were for the project were Donovan Hill and the work was carried out under the supervision of conservation architect Robert Riddel.
 The Tower was completed in 2008.
 Trinity used the buildings as its national headquarters, leasing the banking chamber on the ground floor back to the National Australia Bank and as well as offering other office tenancies.

 In 2016, Primewest purchased The Chambers and The Tower for $37.4 million from Unity Pacific Group.

 In December 2019 the University of Queensland purchased The Chambers and The Tower at a total cost of $47.4 million.
-The buildings will form part of the university's Brisbane CBD campus.
+The buildings will form part of the university's Brisbane central business district campus.